Shengyuan-Li/CNN-for-Crack-Detection/README.md

     Preraring datasets

-    1. Prepare your own data if you need to change the training images or validating images.
+    1. Prepare your own data.
 Then put the data into train/ and val/ respectively
     2. Generating label files train.txt and val.txt, run train_label.m and val_label.m
     3. Converting training set and validation set to genarate train_leveldb and val_leveldb, run convert_train_leveldb.bat and convert_val_leveldb.bat